 Ash Andersen (Rock-n-Roll.biz): Talk to me about your personal creative process.
 How do you write songs in HOLY WOW ?

 I also have learned how to play with keyboards and synthesizers more effectively.
 I also dove head first into the world of LOGIC.
 That has taken songwriting to a whole different level.
 When I asked Gary and Peter to perform with me songs live, they understood the concept of this project is and plus we all like the same kinds of music.
 They were able to layer their instruments on top of what I initially bring to them.
-Sometimes though the process works differently, I asked Gary to come up with a bass line with a very specific sound for the song "Nebulas."
-I was hearing bass lines that sounded like The Cure in my head, but couldn't nail it.
-Since Gary had played in a cover band dedicated to The Cure called Pornography, I knew that he would be able to nail it and he did.
+Sometimes though the process works differently, I asked Gary to come up with a bass line with a very specific sound for the song “Nebulas.”
+I was hearing bass lines that sounded like The Cure in my head, but couldn’t nail it.
+Since Gary had played in a cover band named after The Cure’s album “Pornography”, I knew that he would be able to nail it and he did.

 Holy Wow Rehearsing